CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

-# Exploring Resilience with Data in your Third Space
+# Exploring Resilience with Data in your Third Space (CyVerse)

 ## Instructions

 Work through the prompts below with the people at your table.
-Please use a decision-making method “to decide” before moving to a new section of the handout.
-Note: You might also decide to revisit a section of the handout.
+Please use a decision-making method *to decide* before moving to a new section of the activity.

 ## Introductions